terracenter/gentoo_install/README.md

 Choose the option with better overall performance.
 In the output above would be `aes-xts` and the key size `PBKDF2-sha256`.

-When you have yours choosen, then proceed by running:
+When you have yours chosen, then proceed by running:

 ```shell
 cryptsetup -v --cipher aes-xts-plain64 --key-size 256 -y luksFormat /dev/nvme0n1p2
 ```

 The command is going to ask you to confirm with a `YES`.
-After a second you should see something like: `Command successful`.
+After a second you should see something like `Command successful``.

 Then we need to open (decrypt) the container to start creating the volumes inside.